HTTP-APIs/http-apis.github.io/Design.md

 # Design

-This page explains the design, architecture and the implementation of **hydrus** along with a few use cases for the same.
+This page explains the design, architecture and the implementation of [**hydrus**](https://github.com/HTTP-APIs/hydrus) along with a few use cases for the same.

 ## REST to Hydra to hydrus
-To understand how hydrus represents REST resources and how the developer is helped to work with Hydra, it is possible to start from thinking at Hydra as generic framework that describes REST API resources to make data exchanges automated.
+To understand how [hydrus](https://github.com/HTTP-APIs/hydrus) represents REST resources and how the developer is helped to work with Hydra, it is possible to start from thinking at Hydra as generic framework that describes REST API resources to make data exchanges automated.

-Instances (objects) belonging to a Resource are named `Item`s in hydrus.
+Instances (objects) belonging to a Resource are named `Item`s in [hydrus](https://github.com/HTTP-APIs/hydrus).
 It is possible to perform HTTP operations over `Item`s.
 At a lower layer the REST Resource is of a kind of an `hydra:Resource`, all the objects of the same kind are members of an `hydra:Collection`.
 As Hydra inherits from RDF, thanks to the framework it is possible to represent the API as a RDF graph.

-hydrus allows the developer to take advantage of this powerful description by abstracting away the complexity of RDF and to work on the REST interface layer.
+[hydrus](https://github.com/HTTP-APIs/hydrus) allows the developer to take advantage of this powerful description by abstracting away the complexity of RDF and to work on the REST interface layer.
 This multi-layered architecture allows REST APIs to work with automated clients and leverage new powerful ways of querying the data.

-hydrus multi-layered architecture is described below from its foundationals classes in the ORM to the interface layer.
+[hydrus](https://github.com/HTTP-APIs/hydrus)'s multi-layered architecture is described below from its foundationals classes in the ORM to the interface layer.

 Table of contents
 -------------